Babar Azam: Test performances and leadership roles

 In January 2020, Bangladesh toured Pakistan for a three-match T20I series, with Azam captaining Pakistan for the first time at home.
 Pakistan won the T20I series 2–0, with the third match abandoned due to rain.
 It was Pakistan's first series win under his captaincy and his first Player of the series award as captain.
 In the first match of the Test series, he scored fluent 143 runs, beating his previous career best score of 127*.
 In May 2020, he was appointed as ODI captain as well.
 In June 2020, he was named as the T20I captain in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic to play three Tests and three T20Is.
 In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England.
-During the first day of the first Test, he scored an attacking unbeaten 69 runs in difficult conditions, to help his side get out of danger, his knock earned him appreciation from former England captains, Nasser Hussain and Michael Vaughan.
+During the first day of the first Test, he scored an attacking unbeaten 69 runs in difficult conditions, to help his team get out of danger, his knock earned him appreciation from former England captains, Nasser Hussain and Michael Vaughan.

 "On a positive note Babar Azam is certainly one of the best Test players in the World, love the way he plays."

-— — Michael Vaughan on Babar Azam's performances on England Tour.
+— — Michael Vaughan on Azam's performances on England Tour.

 "It's the fab five and Babar Azam is in that."

-— — Nasser Hussain on Babar Azam's knock in the first test on England Tour.
+— — Nasser Hussain on Azam's knock in the first test on England Tour.

 In the third and final Test of the series, he scored his 2,000th run in Test cricket, achieving the feat in his 29th Test.
 He finished the series with 195 runs at an average of 48.75 in five innings with two half-centuries.